suurjaak/grepros-release/README.md

 This will add the `grepros` command to path.

 Requires ROS Python packages
-(ROS1: rospy, roslib, rosbag, genpy; ROS2: rclpy, rosidl_runtime_py).
+(ROS1: rospy, roslib, rosbag, genpy;
+ ROS2: rclpy, rosidl_parser, rosidl_runtime_py, builtin_interfaces).

-If you don't want to install the ROS1 stack, and are only interested in using bag files, not grepping from or publishing to live topics, minimal ROS1 Python packages can also be installed separately with:
+For ROS1, if only using bag files and no live topics, minimal ROS1 Python packages can also be installed separately with:

     pip install rospy rosbag roslib roslz4 \
     --extra-index-url https://rospypi.github.io/simple/

+### Using apt

+If ROS apt repository has been added to system:

+  sudo apt install ros-noetic-grepros  # ROS1

+  sudo apt install ros-foxy-grepros    # ROS2

+This will add the `grepros` command to the global ROS1 / ROS2 environment.

 ### Using catkin